segmentio/segment-docs/src/connections/index.md

 Sources without any enabled destinations are auto-disabled after 14 days.
 However, the workspace owner is notified by email before Segment disables the source.
 Data that flows into Segment but does not flow to any downstream tools is not valuable to you and unnecessarily takes up space.

-Segment understands there maybe cases to keep a source active.
+Segment understands there may be cases to keep a source active.
 If you'd like to add your source(s) to an exception list, you can do so by filling out this [Airtable form](https://airtable.com/shr7V9LFDZh31cYWW){:target="_blank"}.